Installation

 @source "../../vendor/deokon/plume/resources/views/**/*.blade.php";

-@import "../../vendor/deokon/plume/resources/css/theme.css";
+@import "../../vendor/deokon/plume/resources/css/plume.css";

 Option B: Publish and Customize